swcarpentry/shell-novice/_episodes/03-create.md

 except it copies a file instead of moving it.
-We can check that it did the right thing using `ls` with two paths as parameters --- like most Unix commands, `ls` can be given thousands of paths at once:
+We can check that it did the right thing using `ls` with two paths as parameters --- like most Unix commands, `ls` can be given multiple paths at once:

 ~~~
 $ cp quotes.txt thesis/quotations.txt